felixmortas/generate-l10n/README.md

 ## Technical Details

 * Written in **TypeScript** for VSCode extension API.
-* Uses the `auto-l10n-ts` library for Dart/ARB file processing.
+* Uses the `langgraph` library for Dart/ARB file processing using LLM.
 * Interacts with **LLMs** via provider APIs.
 * Launches **Flutter commands** in a VSCode terminal.
 * Fully modular: tree view, commands, and file processing separated for maintainability.